Pinchot Institute for Conservation

 The Pinchot Institute for Conservation is a conservation organization based in Washington, DC.
 It is named after Gifford Pinchot, the founding Chief of the United States Forest Service and two-time Pennsylvania Governor.
 The Pinchot Institute for Conservation works for sustainable environment, clean water, clean air and healthy habitat through conservation thought, policy and action.

 As Gifford Pinchot wrote in his book, Breaking New Ground, "Conservation is the foresighted utilization, preservation and/or renewal of forests, waters, lands and minerals for the greatest good of the greatest number for the longest time."

 Mission

 The mission of the Pinchot Institute is to contribute to the conservation and sustainability of natural resource management through thought, policy and action.
 Through their policy initiatives, the Pinchot Institute seeks to solve conservation challenges through nonpartisan education and research.
-Their focus’ include Climate and energy, Water, Forests, Community Forestry and Policy.
+Areas of focus include climate and energy, water, forests, community forestry and policy.

-They follow in Pinchot's footsteps, and follow his belief that "World-wide practice of conservation and the fair and continued access by all nations to the resources they need are the two indispensable foundations of continuous plenty and of permanent peace."
+The Pinchot Institute follows Gifford Pinchot's belief that "World-wide practice of conservation and the fair and continued access by all nations to the resources they need are the two indispensable foundations of continuous plenty and of permanent peace."